This blog provides information for educational purposes only. Read our complete summary for more info.

 Brewing Water Chemistry

-We started with 7.4 gallons of Asheville city water and added 5 grams of Gypsum and 1 gram of Epsom salt.
+We started with 7.4 gallons (28 liters) of Asheville city water and added 5 grams of Gypsum and 1 gram of Epsom salt.
 Don’t get too hung up on those numbers because water chemistry will be different for everyone.
 The most important thing you can do for chemistry is to adjust pH.
-We’ll talk about this in the mash section.

 Beer Mash Grains